david-schaller/tralda/README.md

 If you use `tralda` in your project or code from it, please consider citing:

 * **Schaller, D., Hellmuth, M., Stadler, P.F.
-(2021) A Linear-Time Algorithm for the Common Refinement of Rooted Phylogenetic Trees on a Common Leaf Set.**
+(2021) A Simple Linear-Time Algorithm for the Common Refinement of Rooted Phylogenetic Trees on a Common Leaf Set.**

 Additional references to algorithms that were implemented are given in the source code.